FleetTracker

 MVP: Key Learnings

-The “grouping” system was confusing to user with 3 distinct groups (Fleet, Software & Hardware) seeming related.
+The “grouping” system was confusing to users with 3 distinct groups (Fleet, Software & Hardware) seeming related.

 Users like the ticket system but wanted more functionality.